AgrosupDijon-DSI/BreadcrumbBundle/README.md

 Default configuration
 ---------------------
 You don't have to configure anything.
-This part is only usefull if you want to setup a default breadcrump template.
+This part is only usefull if you want to setup a default breadcrumb template.

 config.yml